 To enter the Glen Canyon National Recreation Area you are required to purchase a Parks Pass.
 Pass prices are as follows:

 - 1-7 Day Individual Entrance (foot or bicycle): $15.00

 - 1-7 Day Boating Entrance (one private vessel): $30.00

 If you are visiting multiple US National Parks it’s best to purchase an America the Beautiful Pass for $80 for the year and grants you access to all registered parks.
 At just $80 for a year it’s quite a steal and you won’t have to worry about stopping at park gates to pay!

 Page, Arizona is a small city of just 8000 people in Coconino County near the Glen Canyon Dam and Lake Powell.
 It’s less than 10 miles away from the Utah/Arizona border.
 Page was founded in 1957 when the Glen Canyon Dam was constructed, and the workers needed nearby community housing.

-Now Page serves as a tourist destination in Arizona and is most well known for its access to Lake Powell, Antelope Canyon in Navajo Nation, and Horseshoe Bend.
+Now Page serves as a tourist destination in Arizona as it’s one of the coolest places to visit in the US, and is most well known for its access to Lake Powell, Antelope Canyon in Navajo Nation, and Horseshoe Bend.